Safety and accident investigations

 Originally, safety was one of the cornerstones of ECAC activities.
 The Joint Aviation Authorities (JAA) were established by ECAC in 1990 in order to set uniform high safety standards within Europe and to unify the then multiple safety aviation certification procedures.
-After the establishment of the European Safety Aviation Agency (EASA) that took over JAA functions, ECAC safety activities were reduced in order to prevent overlaps or duplications.
+After the establishment of the European Union Aviation Safety Agency (EASA) that took over JAA functions, ECAC safety activities were reduced in order to prevent overlaps or duplications.

 Additionally, while safety programmes were passed on to EASA, ECAC remains active in promoting European aviation safety philosophy and practice beyond the region's borders, drawing on international, regional and bilateral partnerships developed over the years.